 Can we come and see the dogs, and which one we want to adopt, before we fill out the adoption paperwork?

-Sorry, we do not adopt Chihuahuas out as “gifts" or "surprises".
+Sorry, we do not adopt Chihuahuas out as “gifts" or "surprises" ever.
 All of our rescue dogs have need someone who is committed to them from the outset.
 If you know someone who is looking for a dog, or that you feel would suit one of our Chihuahuas, invite them to submit an adoption form.
 Our applications forms need to be filled out by the person who will be the “main care-taker” of the Chihuahua as that is who we are assessing in terms of their suitability.
 You could assist them however.

 I'm looking for a small dog as a gift for my child, can you assist?

 We definitely do not recommend parents purchase dogs as gifts for children.
-Chihuahuas live 15-20 years and although a child may enjoy a puppy when they are young, as the child grows and friends, work, university and travel become more important – the dog inevitably becomes less of a priority.
+Chihuahuas live 15-20 years and although a child may enjoy a puppy or dog when they are young, as the child grows older - their friends, work, university and travel will become more important – the dog inevitably becomes less of a priority.
+There are also regular expenses to consider, which your child will need to be prepared for and take responsibility for.
+These include vaccinations, routine dental care, high-quality food (not supermarket brands), worming and flea treatments, de-sexing, and micro-chipping, all of which come at a cost.
+Beyond these routine expenses, unexpected situations such as illness or accidents can arise, leading to substantial vet bills—sometimes upwards of $1,000 at a moment’s notice.
+It’s important to plan for both regular and unforeseen costs when taking on the responsibility of a pet.

 Adopters need to be over the age of 21 years.